Institute of Ethiopian Studies: Ethnological museum

 This IES unit is the first university museum in Ethiopia.
 The museum has a permanent collection in five fields of study: anthropology, art, ethnomusicology, numismatics (the study of coinage), and philately (the study of postage stamps).
 Its hosts temporary exhibitions.
 It has objects dating back to the early Aksumite period.
 When the museum opened, it included a zoology species collection, but that is now housed at the Natural History Museum of Ethiopia at Arat (4) Kilo campus.
 Being the former site of the palace, the museum displays the Emperor Haile Selassie's chambers and his embroidered robes and military uniform.
 The Society of Friends of the IES was established in 1968 to raise financial support for the museum.

 Library

 The IES Library collects in the field of Ethiopian Studies (in the humanities and social sciences) and also preserves Ethiopian manuscripts.
-Its Woldämäskäl Memorial Research Center holds most of the Institute's rare publications and manuscripts in Ge’ez, Amharic, Oromiffa, Tigrinya, and other Ethiopian languages.
+Its Woldämäskäl Memorial Research Center holds most of the Institute's rare publications and manuscripts in Ge’ez, Amharic, Tigrinya, Oromiffa, and other Ethiopian languages.
 The library has a manuscript restoration laboratory which works on conserving texts that date back to the fifteenth century.
 It is a non-lending library.
 It holds all university students’ theses and dissertations related to Ethiopian Studies.
 It contains six departments: the Foreign Languages Department, Ethiopian Languages and Periodicals, Manuscripts and Archives, the Woldämäskäl Memorial Research Center, Audiovisual Materials, and Automation and Digitization.